recentralized/legal/src/cookies.md

 Effective date:  February 20, 2019

-Please remember that your use of the Services is at all times subject to the Terms of Use[insert link] and Privacy Policy[insert link], which incorporate this Cookie Policy.
+Please remember that your use of the Services is at all times subject to the [Terms of Use]({{.TermsOfUseURL}}) and [Privacy Policy]({{.PrivacyPolicyURL}}), which incorporate this Cookie Policy.
 Any terms we use in this Cookie Policy without defining them have the definitions given to them in the Terms of Use and Privacy Policy.

 ## What are Cookies?